 - Pushy used car salesman approach. ‘nough said.

-- We need to focus on client attraction, so we should use words that match that.
+- We need to focus on client attraction and generosity of spirit, so we should use words that match that.

 - Words effect our subconscious mind which tells our brain to do push marketing, even if we think we are not pushy.